circonus-labs/fq/README.md

 ### Routes

-Routes define how messages send on exchange are placed in queues.
+Routes define how messages sent on exchanges are placed in queues.

 ### Messages